 These are simple, but effective, ways to better identify cybersecurity threats.
 In case of the event that your team members should catch one, you should train them to respond appropriately.

-For more cybersecurity assistance, make sure you reach out to TAP Tech.
-Better security solutions and expert assistance is only a call to 203-744-9760 away.
+For more cybersecurity assistance, make sure you reach out to COMPANYNAME.
+Better security solutions and expert assistance is only a call to PHONENUMBER away.